Lithium ion ‘jump pack’ started hangar fire

 Once out, the source of the fire was traced to a workbench next to the wall in one hangar.
 The jump pack generated so much heat that it caused combustible material in a neighboring hangar to ignite.

-A single sprinkler head in each hangar was able to suppress the fire prior to the arrival of firefighters, according to the district, reducing property los, including three planes and an antique vehicle.
-The sprinklers also reduced the hazard to firefighters if the fire come into contact with the jet fuel in the aircraft.
+A single sprinkler head in each hangar was able to suppress the fire prior to the arrival of firefighters, according to the district, reducing property loss, including three planes and an antique vehicle.
+The sprinklers also reduced the hazard to firefighters if the fire came into contact with the jet fuel in the aircraft.

 “This fire with the significantly reduced property loss and risk to the firefighters is a perfect example as to why the fire code requires fire sprinkler systems in aircraft hangars.” stated Deputy Chief and Fire Marshal Amy Ray.

-Firefighters reminded residents that any lithium ion battery powered items should be charged following the manufacturer’s specifications that come with the purchased item.
-Failure to do so may present a significant fire hazard.
+Firefighters said any lithium ion battery powered items should be charged following the manufacturer’s specifications that come with the purchased item.